milhud/dji-drone-person-tracker/README.md

 python main.py
 ```

 which will use YOLOv3 to identify people and follow them automatically (should you activate auto mode).
-Edit the '''video_source''' variable in main.py to switch it to the virtual camera in OBS.
+Edit the 'video_source' variable in main.py to switch it to the virtual camera in OBS.

 To control the program and activate automode, use the following keybindings: